 Community Sing!
 Bringing Choirs and Communities Together in Song

 This is a "Non-Reading Session", we will sing classic spirituals, folk songs and beloved melodies together in the Aural Tradition, learning to share music and build community through group singing.
-Incorporating the teachings of Nick Page, Ysaye M. Barnwell, Pete Seeger, Alice Parker, and other master songleaders, this workshop will give you a collection of melodies etched in your ear through repeated singings, along with techniques for leading community sings and adapting the repertoire to all ability levels.
+Incorporating the teachings of Nick Page, Ysaye M. Barnwell, Pete Seeger, Alice Parker, and other master songleaders, this workshop will give you a collection of melodies etched in your ear through repeated singing, along with techniques for leading community sings and adapting the repertoire to all ability levels.

 Come sing with your peers as you learn strategies for leading song with groups of any age and size.
 Leave with a body of repertoire and a collection of teaching tools that will give you the confidence to stand in front of any crowd and say, “Sing with me”.

 The session will show you how to adapt and rearrange songs on the fly from unison melodies to 10+ part polyphony.
-Perfect for combined numbers at multi-grade/ability-level concerts, you will feel ready to ‘bridge the gap’ between grade levels, and between choir and community, as parents sing with children, elementary students sing with high schoolers, and administrators sing with faculty.
+Perfect for combined numbers at multi-grade/ability-level concerts, you will feel ready to ‘bridge the gap’ between grade levels, and between choir and community, as parents sing with children, elementary students sing with high-schoolers, and administrators sing with faculty.

 Choir-unlimited: a Singable Accessible Choral Reading Session